John Ramsay (British Army officer)

 He was promoted to Major in the Regiment (now renumbered the 92nd) in 1803.
 On half-pay with the Clanalpine fencibles, he was appointed a Lieutenant Colonel in 1810, brevet Colonel in 1819 and to an unattached commission as Lieutenant Colonel in 1830.
+From 1831 to 1837, he was governor of Carlisle Castle under King William IV.
 He was Colonel of the 79th Regiment of Foot (Cameron Highlanders) from 1841 until his death.
 He was appointed a Lieutenant General in November 1841.

 He served as Member of Parliament for Aberdeen Burghs from 1806 until 1807.